umi-eng/smoltcp-tritium/README.md

 smoltcp-tritium = "0.1.0"
 ```

+## Future work

+- Async support.
+  - Waiting on `embedded-can` async support.
+  - May need to use `rtic_sync` or `embassy-sync` to mutably share the `SocketSet`.
+- Common trait(s) for UDP/TCP allowing for generic code using either.

 ## Minimum supported Rust version

 There will not yet be any guarantees for the minimum supported Rust version until this crate reaches maturity.